OC Streetcar: Pacific Electric

 The streetcar will partially follow the historic route of the Pacific Electric interurban railway's Santa Ana Line, whose Red Cars operated between Santa Ana and Downtown Los Angeles via the West Santa Ana Branch right-of-way starting in 1905.
 The Santa Ana Line began at the old Southern Pacific Station (now demolished) at Terminal Street just south of the current Santa Ana train station, and traversed downtown Santa Ana via 4th Street.
-Service to Orange County was terminated in 1950 due to the increasing use of automobiles and buses, and the original tracks through town were removed and paved over.
+Service to Orange County was terminated in 1950 due to the increasing use of automobiles and buses, resulting in competition which did not rely on being profitable like the railroad, and the original tracks through town were removed and paved over.

 West of downtown Santa Ana, the original 100 ft wide right of way – purchased by OCTA after its abandonment – remains as a strip of vacant land extending diagonally across Orange County's cardinal street grid, from Santa Ana northwest to Cypress/La Palma on the Los Angeles County line.
 Although OCTA has allowed some temporary uses (such as parking) in the historic right of way, and most of the tracks have been removed, the authority always intended to return this corridor to transit use in the future.

 CenterLine proposal

-The first proposals for a modern, second-generation light rail system, as opposed to a streetcar system, serving north Orange County appeared in the 1990s.
+As opposed to a streetcar system, the first proposals for a modern, second-generation light rail system serving north Orange County appeared in the 1990s.
 The CenterLine project would have created several light rail lines, including a main line running from Fullerton via Santa Ana to Irvine.
 It would have included service along the current OC Streetcar route between the Santa Ana train station and Bristol Street, but not along the diagonal West Santa Ana Branch right-of-way.
 Multiple branches were also proposed for the line to serve other areas of Orange County; most of the lines would have been elevated.
 The initial 1992 proposal called for 90 mi of light rail, which due to political opposition was reduced to 32 mi by 2001, and 9.3 mi by 2004.
 The CenterLine was opposed mainly due to its high cost (more than $1 billion for the 9.3 mi segment between Santa Ana and John Wayne Airport) and was ultimately canceled in 2005.